SpatialActor: Exploring Disentangled Spatial Representations for Robust Robotic Manipulation: Simulation Tasks

 \section{Simulation Tasks}

 We follow the evaluation protocol of PerAct and benchmark~\method~on the same 18 RLBench tasks shown in Figure~\ref{fig:rlbench_tasks}.
 In total, these tasks cover 249 randomized scene configurations varying in object color, count, placement, shape, size, or category.
 Table~\ref{tab:rlbench_tasks} provides each task’s language instruction template, the number of variations, and the type of variation.
+Furthermore, Figure~\ref{fig:few_shot_tasks} illustrates the simulation tasks in a few-shot setting.